BlinkDynamo/nc-scout-plus-plus/README.md

 * [Installation](#installation)

 ## Description
-nc-scout-pp is a C++ recoded fork of nc-scout 0.3.0.
+nc-scout++ is a C++ recoded fork of nc-scout 0.3.0.
 It is a simple naming convention checker tool.
 It allows you to search directories for non-matching filenames to a naming convention.
 It is a personal tool I wanted for system cleanliness that became a larger project.
 It currently only supports predefined regular expressions as defined [here](src/naming.cpp), although, I have played with the idea of creating a configuration file based approach, where you could create a much more customized search regimen.

 ## Dependencies
 * make
 * POSIX-compliant system (Linux, MacOS)

 ## Usage
-The layout of a nc-scout-pp command.
+The layout of a nc-scout++ command.

-nc-scout-pp [OPTION]?
+nc-scout++ [OPTION]?
 [COMMAND] [CONVENTION] [DIRECTORY]

 ### Options
 | Flag              | Description                                                              |